willn2/Newman-planar-elast-25/ReadME.txt

-The .mat files in each folder consist of the data collected directly from measurement: probe force, probe displacement and scan plane RF data.
+The .mat files in each folder consist of the data collected directly from experimental measurements: probe force, probe displacement and scan plane RF data.
 Each folder has the following .mat files.
-Our naming convention refers to the bmode image, however we note the provided data file is the RF echo frames.
+Our naming convention refers to the bmode image, however we note the provided data are the RF echo frames.

 all_bmode.mat:
 	Contains: